energizer91/smart-request-balancer/README.md

     throw error; // throw error further
   }), key, rule);
 ```

+You can use any available promise-based library to make requests.
+Promise resolve will be transferred further.

 ### Getting responses
 `queue.request(...)` will return promise which will resolve only when our queue will execute our request and get results.